LittleBonkers/Little-Bonkers/README.md

 ## Reward System

-When the mission is completed, the player is rewarded with a whitelist token along with the Bonk and other SPL tokens that they've collected throughout the level.
+When the mission is completed, the player is rewarded with a whitelist token along with the $Bonk and other SPL tokens that they've collected throughout the level.
 Currently, over 100 players have earned their tokens with only about a quarter of them listing for sale.
 Using Hello Moon's powerful analytics SDK, we can track how many tokens the game has issued.
 The kind folks over at Hello Moon even built an endpoint specifically for this competition so we would be able to check what other collections and communities overlap with our own tokens.
 Having detailed knowledge as to who has what tokens and why allows us to tell intricate stories that weave reality with the game's lore.

 ## Factions and Gemstones

 Within the game, there are four competing factions, four schools of magic, each embodied by a mesmerizing gemstone.
 Using on-chain analytics, many game mechanics can be devised that will allow us to leverage the social interactions between these four different communities and others from outside the game to maximize engagement.
-This enables us to create an engaging decentralized social game find platform where users can explore web3 and the broader Solana community.
+This enables us to create an engaging decentralized social game find platform where users can explore Web3 and the broader Solana community.
 By doing so, we aim to increase the number of daily active recurring users on the platform.

 ![Little Bonkers Attacking](https://cdn.discordapp.com/attachments/1040108482470354984/1086738650596905133/WhatsApp_Image_2023-02-11_at_01.06.42.jpeg)

 ## Proof of Play
-Since we need to constantly be refilling our game's wallet with Bonks for players to continue earning, we needed a sustainable way of achieving this.
+Since we need to constantly be refilling our game's wallet with $Bonk for players to continue earning, we needed a sustainable way of achieving this.
 That's why we've come up with Proof of Play.
-Proof of play just means that we are tokenizing validator nodes that are processing the blockchain transactions and restricting playing to holders.
+Proof of play just means that we are tokenizing validator nodes that are processing the blockchain transactions and restricting playing to holders so that they can earn back the rewards produced by the validator node.

+This makes the game sustainable and helps decentralize the network.

 ![Proof of Play](https://cdn.discordapp.com/attachments/1040108482470354984/1086736226524074066/WhatsApp_Image_2023-03-14_at_16.34.25.jpeg)